DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 Research and Development Methodology

-The aim underlying the development of the DASS scales was to create these scales guided by existing clinical conceptions of depression and anxiety, but ultimately determined by statistical analysis on empirical data.
+The aim underlying the development of the DASS scales was to be guided by existing clinical conceptions of depression and anxiety, but ultimately determined by statistical analysis on empirical data.

 To do this, items of the scales were developed by initially creating items based on clinical consensus.
 This was then refined empirically by using a confirmatory factor analytic technique with a multiple groups factor analysis (see Lovibond, Lovibond45).
 Items were added and deleted over the application of procedure of successive iterations, and was developed within general, non-clinical samples.